 Betty had grown up in the last few weeks, Harry thought, watching her deft hands rinse the dishes and place them on the drain board.
 She was more poised, a little more withdrawn than she had been at first.
+Maturity than she had been at first.
+Maturity

-Maturity ... that was the only word.
-Some boy would be coming along soon, he supposed, asking for the gift of her love.
-He hoped it might be soon he was so happy himself, he wanted happiness for everyone.
+. . . that was the only word.
+Some

+boy would be coming along soon, he

+supposed, asking for the gift of her

+love.
+He hoped it might be soon-

+he was so happy himself, he wanted

+happiness for everyone.

 An ear-piercing screech of brakes hastily applied came from the street outside.
-Harry dropped the towel and ran for the door, but even as he reached it he heard the roar of a departing motor.
+Harry dropped the towel and ran for the door, but even as he reached it he heard the roar of a dereached it he neard the roar of a departing motor.
 People were already beginning to cluster about a dark, awkward form on the pavement.

 It was Andrew Farley.
 He had been struck and killed by a hit-and-run driver.
-And as Harmy discussed driver.
-And, as Harry discovered a few moments later, his wallet and all it contained had been taken from his hip pocket.
-Thin-lipped, swear that Kalph Stanley had some-thing to do with this.
+And, as Harry discovered a few moments later, his wallet and all it contained had been taken from his it contained had been taken from his it contained had been taken from his hip pocket.

+Thin-lipped, he told Betty: "I'd swear that Ralph Stanley had something to do with this.
 But I haven't a scrap of proof."
-"But how could he know poor Andy had anything to do with your suit against him?"
-"I don't know-probably Andy was the only person he'd committed him-self to in writing.
-But I'm as sure of Stanley's guilt as I am of my own name, and I'll prove it if it's the last thing I ever do!"

-Thin-lipped, he told Betty: "I'd swear that Ralph Stanley had some-